tmtsoftware/esw/README.md

 TMT Observatory.

 See [here](https://tmtsoftware.github.io/esw/) for a detailed description of the ESW software.
+See [here](http://tmtsoftware.github.io/esw-ts/) for a detailed description of the ESW-TS.

 ## Kotlin or Python based sequencer scripts supported